If there’s one great secret wonder of being a spinster, it’s this:

 Not exactly, but close.
 I know how it is.
 You love that Enchanted Forest wedding theme.
 There are so many great ideas you have for it.
 The decor, the food, the lighting It’s going to be amazing.

-But here are a couple things to consider.
+But here are a few things to consider.

 - Most women say they remember very little about their wedding day.